GoogleCloudPlatform/bigquery-utils/tools/cloud_functions/gcs_event_based_ingest/README.md

 is simpler (no optional capturing groups, optional slashes).
-Note, we can use the `region=` string (which may have been partitioned on in an  upstream system such as Hive) as a batch ID because we might expect that an hourly partition might have mutliple directories that upload to it.
+Note, we can use the `region=` string (which may have been partitioned on in an  upstream system such as Hive) as a batch ID because we might expect that an hourly partition might have multiple directories that upload to it.
 (e.g. US, GB, etc).
 Because it is all named capturing groups we don't have any strict ordering restrictions about batch id appearing before / after partition information.